mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 for bot protection, is also a Cloudflare product, so the server-side verification is a single internal API call.

-**GitHub Actions** handles both moderation and deployment.
+**GitHub Actions** handles moderation, site deployment, and Worker deployment.
 The build workflow runs on push to `main`, on `repository_dispatch`, and as a reusable workflow via `workflow_call`.
+On a push to `main` it also deploys the Cloudflare Worker via `wrangler deploy`, so Worker and site changes ship together.
 The approval workflow triggers on any issue label event, checks that the actor is the repository owner, flips the status in Neon, and calls the build workflow.
 No separate deploy step: the same build path runs regardless of what triggered it.

 ## Bridging two worlds